 Although there has been an increase in the number of complex sinonasal surgeries performed, there has been a decrease in perioperative mortality.
 Prior studies of skull base surgery have demonstrated an improved mortality over the past 40 years primarily due to decreased infection rates and improved reconstructive techniques.
 These techniques have allowed more extensive extirpative surgeries without an increase in mortality.
 The incidence of infectious complications has gone down over time, while there in has been an increase in the number of electrolyte abnormalities and cardiopulmonary complications.
 These trends are in keeping with the findings of our study, in which high-risk surgeries are performed with greater complexity of postoperative management but without concomitant increases in mortality.

 Even though high-volume institutions provide more care for high-risk cases, there was no difference in the mortality rate between high- and low-volume centers.
 There was no difference in the incidence of infectious complications, surgical complications (neuropathies, visual disturbances, or hemorrhage), or length of stay.
 High-volume institutions had a higher rate of cardiopulmonary complications and electrolyte complications, suggesting that larger surgeries were attempted which might have required greater levels of volume resuscitation.
+Additionally, the higher incidence of high-risk cases at high-volume centers may represent increased patient comorbidities at high-volume centers and could explain the increased rate of cardiopulmonary and electrolyte complications.
 Higher rates of these two categories of complications are the primary contribution to an increased overall complication rate at high-volume hospitals.

+As the management of advanced sinonasal malignancies continues to become more complex, there has been an increasing trend towards surgical management at higher volume centers.
+Since sinonasal malignancy remains a relatively rare head and neck cancer, our study confirms that the vast majority of institutions and otolaryngologists see less than 5 cases per year.
+Given the low incidence of sinonasal malignancy, perhaps there is benefit to creating centers of excellence for such complicated surgeries.
+Although our study does not find a large difference in complication rate between high and low-volume centers, this finding is confounded by the fact that high-volume centers perform many more high-risk cases which have a higher complication rate.
+Further study needs to be done to identify if long term outcomes are different between high and low-volume centers.

 There are several limitations to the use of hospital discharge data from National Inpatient Sample that could potentially influence our findings.
 The National Inpatient Sample does not keep track of long-term outcomes from these hospitalizations and only provides information from the index hospitalization without information on readmission or previous procedures.
 While we were able to show there is little perioperative mortality (0.8%), we were unable to examine long-term survival or complications.
 Additionally, since the NIS identifies diagnoses and complications by ICD9 codes and CPT codes, variation in the specificity of coding between institutions could potentially bias or underreport the incidence of complications.
 From diagnoses and procedure codes, we anticipate surgical intent; however it is not possible to distinguish between cases with curative intent verses for palliation alone.
 Similarly, the introduction of endoscopic surgical techniques could have changed the management of sinonasal cancers, however the NIS does not identify between open vs. laparoscopic approaches and we did not identify any trends in the complication type or rate over time.
 Further investigation is warranted to investigate the incidence, efficacy, and risks of treatment options.